apatil/selfless/README.rst

         partial-state (forget init-state :fn2)])

 If your dataflow contains heavy functions, you can perform three types of concurrent updates.
-  * Receive a state map populated with agents whose values will eventually update
+  1 Receive a state map populated with agents whose values will eventually update, and a fn that starts the update.
-  * Receive a single agent whose state will eventually change to the updated state
+  2 Receive a single agent whose state will eventually change to the updated state, and a fn that starts the update 3 Receive a future which, when forced, returns the updated state.

-  * Receive a future which, when forced, returns the updated state.
+In the first two cases, the update does not start until you call the fn.
+This gives you the chance to add watchers before the update begins.

 Since the 'library' is purely functional, you can work with multiple states in different threads without causing problems.